surajiiitd/RL_Project/README.md

 4. you can also evaluate the agent on the test set with eval.py --dataset [dataset] --flambda [lambda]

+Baseline Methods:
+1. DNN : Deep Neural Network (Using CNN with FC layers)
+2. Oversampling Method : Using SMOTE method
+3. Undersampling Method : Sample the data randomly

+Imbalance ratio = Np(number of positive samples)/ Nn(number of negative samples) i.e, the number of positive samples and negative samples are equal then, imabalance ratio = 1.

+Supplementary contains the report of the results.
+It contains all baseline model results.

 Reference for Code : https://github.com/jaromiru/cwcf